JamesEBall/REVSim/README.md

 ![arrayimage](https://github.com/JBallGeo/REVSim/blob/main/images/randgrid.png)

 We can sample this grid, to produce a plot of the samples, in this example we produce a simple moving average of a single sample, averaging the values as we increase the number of iterations.
-There is a cleare trend in the data towards the system mean which we have measured from the grid above.
+There is a clear trend in the data towards the system mean which we have measured from the grid above.

 ![revsma](https://github.com/JBallGeo/REVSim/blob/main/images/revsma.png)